pearsedarcy/TripSplit/README.md

 ## Testing

-Throughout the development of this project I continuously tested the website using the [W3C HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpearsedarcy.github.io%2Fm-buildz%2F), The [JigSaw CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpearsedarcy.github.io%2Fm-buildz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en), and [Google Lighthouse](https://developer.chrome.com/docs/lighthouse).
+Throughout the development of this project I continuously tested the website using the [W3C HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpearsedarcy.github.io%2Ftripsplit%2F), The [JigSaw CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpearsedarcy.github.io%2Ftripsplit%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en), The [JSHint Validator](https://jshint.com/) and [Google Lighthouse](https://developer.chrome.com/docs/lighthouse).
 This enabled me to make sure that with every section that was added, the website was tested thoroughly for validity and use on all screens.
 Below are some screenshots of the final testing of the [deployed website](https://pearsedarcy.github.io/tripsplit/)

 ### Lighthouse Tests